Adventure-Tech/ORM/README.md

 Also, care needs to be taken to ensure that mappers and getters/setters are compatible!

 #### 2. More general custom `Mapper` with custom `ColumnAnnotation`
 There are use cases where we might want to parametrise more than the column name in the mapper.
-Or alternatively some mappers might combine multiple database columns into a single value (e.g. the `DatetimeTZMapper`).
+Or alternatively, some mappers might combine multiple database columns into a single value (e.g. the `DatetimeTZMapper`).

-To implement such a case yourself you need to provide both a `ColumnAnnotation`
+To implement such a case yourself you need to provide both a `ColumnAnnotation`:
 ```php
 readonly class FooColumn implements ColumnAnnotation
 {